anybox/anybox.recipe.odoo/README.rst

 gunicorn
 --------

-Gunicorn integration is only supported on OpenERP >= 6.1 This options allow to generate a script to start OpenERP with Gunicorn.
+Gunicorn integration is only supported on OpenERP >= 6.1.
+This option makes the recipe generate a script to start OpenERP with Gunicorn and (*new in version 1.1*) a dedicated script to handle cron jobs.

 It currently support two values: ``direct`` and ``proxied``

 Direct mode